When Drains Fail, Everything Downstream Suffers

 Portland Metro

-Multnomah, Washington, and Clackamas Counties
+Multnomah, Washington, and Clackamas counties and surrounding areas.

 Salem & Mid-Willamette Valley